 Administering Cisco Unified Intelligence Center (ACUIC) is a 3-day administration course focusing on the CUIC reporting solution for Unified Contact Center Enterprise (UCCE), Packaged Contact Center Enterprise (PCCE) and Customer Voice Portal (CVP) environments.
 This course takes the place of DUIC and covers all of the certification requirements of DUIC while adding additional content you can only get at SLI.

 CUIC is a comprehensive, end-to-end UCCE/PCCE reporting solution, designed to make the task of creating reports and managing disparate data sources, easier on the customer.
 Although CUIC is also used in the UCCX environment, this course focuses on UCCE and PCCE environments only.

 The first 2-days of the course focuses on the daily administrative functions of a CUIC user/administrator, running and customizing reports as needed, and ensuring security and organization of the reporting environment is functional and organized.
 The last day of the class will cover further maintenance/support of the CUIC environment such as A/D integration, Data Source definitions, GW/CVP/ICM configuration requirements.

 Most of your time in ACUIC will be spent working in the lab environment which includes a live functional UCCE/CVP environment deployed with CUIC as the reporting solution.
 During this class, you will wear multiple hats including: CUIC user, administrator, supervisor, agent and report customization specialist.
 The third day of class explores skills needed for architects and engineers.

 ACUIC is intended to be a three-day class.
 If your role is a reporting user and/or basic CUIC administrator you have the option to attend the first two days of class only.
 If you are responsible for advanced maintenance and management of the CUIC architecture, you’ll want to stick around for all three days.

 - 3 Days

-- Comprehensive study materials and official Cisco courseware
+- Comprehensive study materials, including official Cisco courseware

 - Familiarity with the UCCE or PCCE environment